null Skip to main content

-A complete guide to everything you need to know about properly storing Japanese tea leaves.
+A complete guide to everything you need to know about properly storing Japanese tea leaves to keep them fresh and tasty.

-Knowing how to maintain the tastefulness of your precious Japanese Tea leaves or Matcha powder goes a long way in improving your tea experience.
+Japanese Tea is very sensitive, and its taste can deteriorate quickly!
+Knowing how to maintain the tastefulness of your precious Japanese Tea leaves or Matcha powder can significantly improve your tea experience.

-Here we'll go over everything you need to know to keep your leaves fresh!
+Here, we'll review everything you need to know to keep your leaves fresh.

 The meaning of the "Best By" dates on the tea package

-This is the date the manufacturer ensures the quality of the tea to be as expected for that product, under correct storing conditions.
+This "best by" date is the date by which the manufacturer ensures the tea's quality is as expected for that product under correct storage conditions.

 After that date passes?